Tile Flavor: Matching Game codes (Update) - 06/2026

 Here’s the interesting contradiction: free rewards frequently increase long-term spending rather than reduce it.

 Players who receive boosters and progression boosts stay engaged longer.
-Longer engagement increases conversion probability for cosmetic purchases and event bundles.
-Mobile publishers know this extremely well by now.
+Longer engagement increases the likelihood they’ll eventually convert on cosmetic purchases and event bundles.
+Mobile publishers understand this extremely well at this point.

-According to broader U.S. mobile gaming spending data from 2026 industry tracking reports, puzzle-focused players spend roughly $40–$60 USD monthly on in-app purchases across active titles.
+According to broader U.S. mobile gaming spending data from 2026 industry tracking, puzzle-focused players spend roughly $40–$60 USD monthly on in-app purchases across active titles.
 Tile Flavor sits comfortably inside that ecosystem.

-And honestly, compared to some aggressively monetized gacha games, Tile Flavor still feels relatively manageable.
+That said — compared to some aggressively monetized gacha titles, Tile Flavor still feels relatively manageable.
 Progress doesn’t completely collapse without spending money.
-That matters.
+That matters more than people give it credit for.

 Comparison: Which Codes Actually Feel Worth Using?